CutaneousBioinf/LiteratureMiningTool/RelatGold/Gene2DiseaseAssociationGoldStandard/README.md

 Project Title: Gene2DiseaseAssociationGoldStandard

-Introduction: The Gene2DiseaseAssociationGoldStandard project is meant for extracting gene-disease associations from two resources, namely Comparative Toxicogenomics Database (CTD) and PharmGKB.
+Introduction: The Gene2DiseaseAssociationGoldStandard project is meant for extracting gene-disease associations from two resources, namely the Comparative Toxicogenomics Database (CTD) and PharmGKB.
 The project also compiles a unique list of associations from both resources.

 Prerequisites: The resource files can be downloaded from CTD and PharmGKB.
 While the resource from CTD is freely available, the resource from PharmGKB requires a license and can be obtained by contacting the PharmGKB team.
 We use Homo_sapiens.gene_info file from Entrez Gene for identifying gene symbols associated with Human.